-OPEN DAILY 10AM - 5PM.
+OPEN DAILY 10AM - 4PM november to february.
 CARD PAYMENTS ONLY.

 We think not.
 There is no surviving evidence, either physical or documentary, to suggest this.
 Such a striking treatment would no doubt have been mentioned in contemporary accounts.